Meet Our Founders

 Jason & Kisha Itkin

-The couple focuses their efforts on improving the lives of people fighting disease, hunger, and terrible injuries.
+The couple focuses their efforts on improving the lives of people fighting disease, hunger, oppression, and terrible injuries.
 Kisha and Jason are especially drawn to projects where they can help society's most vulnerable members – children.
-The couple is excited to be able to increase the reach of their work by establishing the Arnold & Itkin Foundation.
+The couple is excited to be able to increase the reach of their work through the Arnold & Itkin Foundation.

 Jason Itkin earned his undergraduate and law degrees from the University of Texas.
 Hoping to use his skills and education to help people in need, Jason teamed up with his close friend and former classmate Kurt Arnold to start their own trial law firm in 2004.
 Since then, Arnold & Itkin LLP has helped thousands of people rebuild their lives after catastrophic disasters.
 Their results have broken records and earned the partners numerous honors and awards, but more importantly, they have given hope to families who have suffered unimaginable losses.

 Kisha began her career in the oil and gas industry, working as a reservoir engineer.
 Her background in chemistry, geology, and geophysics gave her a unique perspective on the science of viticulture and winemaking.
-Today, she serves a president of Theorem Vineyards in Napa Valley.
+Today, she serves as the president of Theorem Vineyards in Napa Valley and Theorem Ranch in Montana.
 Her leadership in business has translated to her charitable efforts, which focus on helping children living healthy lives, fighting prejudice and hatred, and supporting soldiers who protect innocent people from terrorism.

-With the formation of the Arnold & Itkin Foundation, Jason says, “We’ll be able to help more people by supporting the community in ways that legal services cannot.”
+Jason says that through the Arnold & Itkin Foundation “we’ll help more people by supporting the community in ways that legal services cannot.”
 Jason and Kisha believe that with hard work and tenacity, anything is possible in America.
 The couple’s goal in establishing the Arnold & Itkin Foundation is to help people create a better life for themselves and their families.

-Jason and Kisha live in Houston, Texas with their daughter.
+Jason and Kisha live in Houston, Texas with their daughter and son.